Andy Williams Sings Steve Allen

 The album was released on compact disc for the first time as one of two albums on one CD by Collectables Records on September 12, 2000, the other album being Williams's Cadence release from the spring of 1959, Two Time Winners.
 Collectables included this CD in a box set entitled Classic Album Collection, Vol. 1, which contains 17 of his studio albums and three compilations and was released on June 26, 2001.
 It was also released as one of two albums on one CD by Ace Records on January 8, 2008, paired this time with a 1958 Cadence compilation entitled Andy Williams.
+Andy Williams Sings Steve Allen was included in a box set entitled Eight Classic Albums Box Set, which contains 7 of his studio albums, 1 compilation, and was released on November 9, 2012.

 Critical reception

 Allmusic's William Ruhlmann had praise for the album's contributors: "Allen wrote in a sophisticated pop-jazz style, and conductor Alvy West gave the songs appropriately smoky, late-night settings heavy on tinkling pianos and bluesy horn parts, with some restrained strings."
 Of the singer, he wrote, "This was yet another opportunity for Williams to show off his diversity, and though he couldn't ever be called a jazz singer, he sounded typically comfortable putting across the songs' slyly romantic lyrics in the melodies' minor keys.
 The result was a fine mood album and a good addition to his quickly growing album catalog."

 The Billboard review from 1956 focused on his status as an up-and-coming talent.
 "Williams, recently named most promising new male singer in The Billboard disk jockey poll, proceeds to show why in this new album.
 The dozen tunes…have distinct charm and class.
 Mostly ballads, each one seems to show singer at his best.
 Lad has the poise, polish and style to become a top pop singer.
 Album can be another step up the ladder."